aurazelco/plotZcurve/README.md

 app.config['SCRIPT_PATH'] = ''
 ```

-## Required files
+## Required input files

-1. Input genome or gene files, in FASTA format - they can be in one-line or multi-line, as long as one file is given for each genome/gene, since the program will not distinguish them within the file.
+Input genome or gene files, in FASTA format - they can be in one-line or multi-line, as long as one file is given for each genome/gene, since the program will not distinguish them within the file.

 ## Command line - Usage (v1.0.0)

-Below there is a description of the command, possible to be visualized in the command line with:
+Below there is a description of the python software, possible to be visualized in the command line with:

 ```shell
 $ python plotZcurve.py -h